Alpha Mechanical - Cooling & Heating

 • An overcharged AC happens when too much refrigerant is added, which disrupts the cooling cycle and puts harmful strain on the system.

-• Warning signs include poor cooling, frozen coils, squealing or gurgling noises, unusually high energy bills, and sudden shutdowns.
+• Warning signs include poor cooling, high head pressure, squealing or gurgling noises, unusually high energy bills, and sudden shutdowns.

 • Excess refrigerant can cause leaks, compressor damage, short cycling, and even complete system failure if left unaddressed.